ejhonglab/al_analysis/data/README.md

      already filtered stuff where `c.weight > 5` (well, according to the code snippet Pratyush gave me, but `df['c.weight'].min() == 4`, so maybe it was `>= 4`?)

+  - `2025-09-17`
+    - contains hemibrain connectome PN/KC/APL data, with synapses grouped into claws, but not yet grouped into PN boutons

+    - PN->KC data should be final, but there may have been a bug (see Slack messages). might still contain enough information to merge with last version (`2025-09-11/PN-KC_Connectivity_Synapses.csv`), in order to get the x/y/z coordinates that one (and all prior from Prat) was missing?
+This data (`PN-KC_withPosns_v2.parquet`) was the only file actually sent on the 18th, not the 17th.

+    - NOTE: can not currently commit `APL_Synapses_Pairwise_Distance.parquet`, as it is 3.7GB in current form.
+Try to reduce it down and commit that?
+Should only need this data if we want to use his tree-distances for a version of the model with coupling between APL "compartments", which Tianpei will probably not finish implementing by end of his summer work.
+This file will currently be available on our NAS `matrix`, where Pratyush originally put it, and I also copied it under my `Tom` subdirectory on `tensor-archive`. (deleted that file and replaced w/ new version of same: `2025-09-24/APL_Pairwise_Node_Distances.parquet`)

 - `sent_to_remy`
   - `2023-01-06`